WELCOME TO

 Creaternity

-Creaternity at Luleå University of Technology is a cross-disciplinary initiative driving sustainable digitalisation and circular material use.
+Creaternity at Luleå University of Technology is a cross-disciplinary initiative addressing sustainability challenges through digitalisation and circular material use.

 Discover Northern Sweden and the Arctic